 Engine Track — overview

 The Engine Track is clinker-first.
-The Clinker engine is the textbook, and each Rust concept is introduced exactly where the engine forces it: you learn a piece of Rust because the engine needs it, then read the real source, work through the architectural reasoning, and exercise it in a live checkout.
+The Clinker engine is the textbook, and each Rust concept is introduced exactly where the engine forces it: you learn just enough Rust because the engine needs it, read the real source, work through the architectural reasoning, and exercise it in a live checkout.
+The Rust mechanism stays a light touch.
+When you want a concept from first principles, each lesson links out to the official Rust documentation (The Rust Book, the standard library, the Rustonomicon) rather than re-teaching it here.

 The shape of the curriculum